 - Directions:

 - Old Time Wooden Nickel Co.
 US 281 to the Hildebrand Ave. exit.
 Drive east to the T intersection, then turn right onto New Braunfels Ave.
 Drive south eight blocks to Funston Place, then turn left.
-Drive to Austin Rd, then turn right.
-The Museum is a block south.
+Drive to Austin Rd, then turn right, then a block south.

 - Phone: